vogloblinsky/elmo-qbic-4-cam-rig-manager/README.md

 This project is a web interface for handling parameters and streaming of 4 Elmo QBIC MS-1 cameras for 360 videos setup

-Requirements :
+**Requirements :**

 Hardware

-- MAC computer with wifi card
+- Mac computer with wifi card, not tested on Windows computer
 - 4 Elmo QBIC MS-1 cameras with each one having a specific named wifi network

 Software